 The 2019 Ram 1500’s high-tech features include a new class-exclusive and easy-to-use 12.1-inch fully configurable touchscreen display; the first-time debut of the all-new SiriusXM with 360L; the most powerful audio system ever available in a pickup – 900-watt Harman Kardon with 19 speakers; personal device integration and in-vehicle connectivity.
 We expect much of the same, for the 2019 Ram Mega Cab models.

 Customers who prefer not to use the touchscreen for HVAC will find redundant controls located on both sides of the display for convenience.
-UConnect systems with the class-exclusive 12.1-inch display also feature the next level of audio entertainment with the all-new SiriusXM with 360L.
-Ram also offers UConnect 4 system with or without navigation on an 8.4-inch display and UConnect 3 system with 5-inch display.
+Uconnect systems with the class-exclusive 12.1-inch display also feature the next level of audio entertainment with the all-new SiriusXM with 360L.
+Ram also offers Uconnect 4 system with or without navigation on an 8.4-inch display and a Uconnect 3 system with a 5-inch display.

 We also know the 2019 Ram Heavy Duty will feature the same center console as the all-new Ram 1500.
 To ensure that passengers remain conveniently connected, 1500 owners can already manage their personal device connectivity with a plethora of electronic charging options.
 Located in the reimagined center console, a wider docking area offers an all-new optional integrated wireless charging pad that can hug a small tablet or multiple smartphones.
 To keep devices charged, there are five USB ports (three are in front of the center console and two are in the back).
 Three of the USB ports will be fully functioning and communicate with the UConnect interface while the other two USB ports are charge only.
 Four of the five USB ports are new type C/A ports that allow devices to be charged up to four times faster than standard USB outlets.
 The remaining USB is type A.

-We will know more about this much upgraded truck, when the new 2019 Ram Heavy Duty makes it debut at the North American International Auto Show (NAIAS) in Detroit, Michigan this January.
+We will know more about this much-upgraded truck when the new 2019 Ram Heavy Duty makes its debut at the North American International Auto Show (NAIAS) in Detroit, Michigan this January.